STRd6/runner/package_runner.coffee.md

 one, boot the new package and reload the app state.
 You can also optionally pass in an app state to launch into.

+A primary reason for wrapping the running iframe with a shim window is that we can dispose of timeouts and everything else very cleanly, while still keeping the same opened window.

 One example use of hot reloading is if you are modifying your css you can run several instances of your app and navigate to different states.
 Then you can see in real time how the css changes affect each one.